 You mentioned that enhancement in technology aided your strategy.
 How is digital health evolving and what are you pioneering at the FCG?

 Yes, digital health is just evolving so much.
 It is amazing.
-Currently, we have four complex but very impressive systems/apps that we have implemented in the group:
+Currently, we have three complex but very impressive systems/apps that we have implemented in the group:

 - PainChek® app.
 This genius piece of artificial intelligence monitors slight pain levels.
 A resident living with dementia may not be able to tell us if they are in pain.
 Our carers can use their handset to scan a resident’s face and the app will tune into the nine micro changes of a person’s face to highlight if they are experiencing pain.
 So, if a resident is experiencing any kind of discomfort, the PainChek app will highlight this and provide us with an objective pain score in seconds – all from a quick scan of the resident’s face.
 The pain score will help their nurse understand if analgesia is needed or if it needs to be reviewed.